VakulenkoIhor/laravel-create-project/README.md

 # Laravel Create Project Container
-The docker image provide necessary environment to create laravel project if you planned to dockerize a web application and you don't want to install php or composer locally.
+The docker image provide necessary environment to create laravel project if you planned to dockerize a web application and you don't want to install php or composer locally according to requirements.

 ## How to create a laravel project
 ```